Reliable Characterization for Improving and Validating Accurate Quantum Operations: Acknowledgements

-\acknowledgements TS would like to thank Yasunobu Nakamura, Yutaka Tabuchi, and Shuhei Tamate for helpful discussion on realistic error models in superconducting quantum circuits, Yasunari Suzuki, Haruhisa Nagata, and Kazuki Fukui for useful advice on numerical simulation, and Dany Lachance-Quirion and Florian R. Schlederer for helpful comments on the manuscript.
-This work was supported by JSPS KAKENHI Grant Numbers JP24700273, JP16K13775, and JST ERATO Grant Number JPMJER1601.
+TS would like to thank Yasunobu Nakamura, Yutaka Tabuchi, and Shuhei Tamate for their helpful discussions on realistic error models in superconducting quantum circuits, Yasunari Suzuki, Haruhisa Nagata, and Kazuki Fukui for their useful advice on numerical simulation, and Rekishu Yamazaki, Dany Lachance-Quirion, and Florian R. Schlederer for their helpful comments on the manuscript.
+This work was supported by JSPS KAKENHI Grant Numbers JP24700273, JP16K13775, JST ERATO Grant Number JPMJER1601, and ``Funds for the Development of Human Resources in Science and Technology" under MEXT, through the ``Home for Innovative Researchers and Academic Knowledge Users (HIRAKU)" consortium.